Table of Contents

 Paper Trading: The Final Word

 By this point, you can probably see how paper trading can be beneficial to developing your trading skills.
 But we hope you realize how important it is to keep your goals realistic and also maintain a trading journal.

 Here are just a few things you should track:

 - Would the trade hit stop-loss?

 - Would you have gotten filled at your limit order?

 - Would you have seen the setup in time?

-Thankfully, with StocksToTrade Pro you can make the process much easier with our state-of-the-art paper trading feature.
+It’s a lot of work!
+Thankfully, with StocksToTrade you can help with our state-of-the-art paper trading feature.

-But you won’t have to check each day for things like your stop-losses getting hit or your entries being filled — the StocksToTrade software does it all for you and provides you with feedback on how your trades work out.
+You enter your trades into the platform just as you would when trading a live account.
+You won’t have to constantly check your stop-losses or fills.
+The StocksToTrade software does it all for you and provides you with feedback on how your trades work out.